Modern Laser Vision Correction as Alternative to Contact Lens Wear

 Are there any preparations that I will have to make before my PRK, EpiLASIK or TransPRK surgery appointment?

 Similar to your eye evaluation, you will also have to cease the wearing of your soft lens for at least 3 days (or at least 10 days for hard lens) in preparation for the surgery appointment.
-A few other things that you would have to take note for the procedure are:- You will have to stop wearing your make-up a day before and on the surgery day itself.
+A few other things that you would have to take note for the procedure are:

 - Good hygiene is important so you should have a good full shower before coming for the surgery.